Cranberry Ricotta Crostini: The Perfect Holiday Appetizer

 The Ricotta Mixture

-This step can be made a day ahead, which is great if you are serving this appetizer for Thanksgiving or a party.
+This step can be made a day ahead, which is great if you are serving this appetizer for a holiday party.

-Step 1 – The recipe calls for one 15-ounce container of while-milk ricotta.
-Don’t use skim or fat-free; it won’t taste right or have the body and texture of whole-milk.
+Step 1 – The recipe calls for one 15-ounce container of whole-milk ricotta.
+Don’t use skim or fat-free; it won’t taste right or have the body and texture you need for this recipe.

 Step 2 – Place the ricotta in a food processor.
 I love my Kitchen Aid Food Processor.
-I’ve had it for over 20 years and it never fails me.
+I had to replace it a few years ago (I broke the top; I had it so long, the model was no longer available.).
+It has never failed me.

 Step 3 – Add 3 tablespoons olive oil, orange zest, and 1/4 teaspoon kosher salt.
 I love my Microplane for zesting any citrus fruit.